RISE Fund: Racialized and Indigenous Supports for Equity

 We are committed to helping with all accessibility requests, including language translation.
 Applications may be submitted in languages other than English, and translation or interpretation services will be provided upon request.
 Paper versions of the application are also available upon request for pick-up at any of our community centres or City Hall.

-If you have any accessibility requirements, please email Amanda Drumond or call 519-741-2200, ext.
-7591.
+If you have any accessibility requirements, please email Amanda Drumond.

 Frequently asked questions (FAQ)

-All applications are reviewed through a multi-step process to ensure fairness, transparency, and alignment with the program’s goals.
-The selection process typically involves the following steps:
+All applications are reviewed through a transparent, community-informed multi-step process to ensure fairness and alignment with the goals of the RISE Fund.

 1. Eligibility Review: